About

 How is The Black Sportswoman funded?

-Our revenue comes from readers, paid speaking opportunities, and money from our founder.
+Our revenue comes from readers, paid speaking opportunities, and our founder.
 The majority of our money comes voluntarily from readers through subscriptions and donations.

 How can I contribute to The Black Sportswoman?